 W. Austin Wadsworth

 Martha D. Wadsworth

 146 YEARS OF HUNTING IN THE GENESEE VALLEY

-The One Hundred and Forty Fifth year of the Genesee Valley Hunt will begin with the opening meet on Saturday, September 19th, 2020, at the Homestead in Geneseo.
+The One Hundred and Forty Seventh year of the Genesee Valley Hunt will begin with the opening meet on Saturday, September 24th, 2022, at the Homestead in Geneseo.

 In 1876 Major W. Austin Wadsworth organized and became Master of the Genesee Valley Hunt, which for the first six years was called the Livingston County Hunt.
 There were no hounds other than those brought to the hunt by members of the field.
 Although Charles Carroll Fitzhugh was designated the Huntsman, there were often as many huntsman as there were owners of hounds since the hounds responded only to their individual owners.